ziglang/glibc-abi-tool/README.md

   - u8 major
   - u8 minor
   - u8 patch
-- u8 number of targets (20).
+- u8 number of targets (27).
 For each:
   - null-terminated target triple
-- u16 number of function inclusions (18765)
+- u16 number of function inclusions (24536)
   - null-terminated symbol name (not repeated for subsequent same symbol inclusions)
   - Set of Unsized Inclusions
-- u16 number of object inclusion sets (2165)
+- u16 number of object inclusions (912)
   - null-terminated symbol name (not repeated for subsequent same symbol inclusions)
   - Set of Sized Inclusions